whyismynamerudy/next-ai-optimizer/README.md

 1. Analyzes React components using Babel
 2. Adds semantic data attributes to elements
-3. Generates a component map for AI agent navigation
-4. Optionally enhances component metadata using LLM analysis
+3. Enriches the HTML document with AI-friendly metadata
+4. Makes all interactive elements self-documenting

 ### Runtime Assistance

 At runtime, the system:

-1. Detects if the current user is likely an AI agent
+1. Enables AI optimization for all users by default
-2. Injects additional helpers when AI agents are detected
+2. Injects helper functions to facilitate AI agent interaction
-3. Provides a component registry and element lookup functions
+3. Provides element lookup and interaction functions
-4. Captures and maps interactive elements automatically
+4. Captures and identifies interactive elements automatically
-5. Updates the component map when navigating between pages
-6. Enhances newly added elements in single-page applications
+5. Enhances newly added elements in single-page applications

 ## Examples